Share

 This is where using a mortgage broker is crucial.

-#3 Can I negotiate the interest rate?
+#3 Can I negotiate a better interest rate?

 In the good old days, borrowers would negotiate hard to negotiate the interest rate.